How Drizzle Cube Compares

 Need no-code dashboard building?
 Consider Metabase, Embeddable, or Luzmo depending on your budget and embedding needs.

 Have a data warehouse already?
-Mitzu might be perfect for product analytics; Cube.dev for general semantic layer needs.
+Mitzu might be perfect for product analytics; Cube.dev or Omni for general semantic layer needs.

 SQL-first team?
 Redash or Superset let analysts write raw SQL.
 Drizzle Cube adds a semantic layer for safer, reusable queries.